World News | India's COVID-19 Fight People-driven: Modi | LatestLY

 The prime minister attributed this to the support from the people of the country.
 "Rural parts of the country have largely remained untouched from this pandemic," he said.

-Without people's cooperation, Modi said, the success would not have been possible in the world's second-highest populated country -- with high density, where social gathering is a norm of life, large religious and political gatherings are regular, and large-scale interstate migration,
+Without people's cooperation, Modi said, the success would not have been possible in the world's second-highest populated country -- with high density, where social gathering is a norm of life, large religious and political gatherings and large-scale interstate migration are regular.

 India defied the fears of the world's topmost experts in this regard, according to Modi.